8 RV Tips for Yellowstone National Park

 4. Full-Service for RVs Is at Fishing Bridge

 Fishing Bridge Campground is the only park campground with full hook-ups and a dump station.
-In 2022, the Fishing Bridge RV Park is open for summer 2022 with a new dump station, more showers and laundry facilities, among other upgrades.
-It is opening May 27, 2022.
-The renovation includes new and larger sites.
+It underwent renovations in 2022 which include new and larger sites.
 Four comfort stations were renovated to current ADA (accessibility) standards.

 It’s easily accessible from the East Entrance, a 53-mile drive from Cody, Wyo.
 RV sites here accommodate a tow unit and towed unit side by side.
 A 35-foot site will accommodate an 18-foot truck and a 35-foot unhooked trailer side by side in the site.
 Adjust for slide outs.